 With its first cultivation during the middle of the 15th century, Coffee has expanded its wings around every corner of the world.
 It has gradually taken place in everyone's hearts.
 Most of us need that one 'morning Coffee' to kick-start our day.

 However, have you ever wondered what's so special about your favourite drink?
 What can be some other Coffee types?
 What is that special ingredient that makes it your top priority?
+Well, then, let's explore everything about different Types of Coffee drinks in this blog.

 Table of Contents

-1) Coffee and its origin
+1) Coffee and its Origin

-2) Types of Coffee beans
+2) Types of Coffee Beans

-3) Different Types of Coffee drinks: Explained
+3) Different Types of Coffee Drinks: Explained

-4) Conclusion
+6) Conclusion

-Coffee and its origin
+Coffee and its Origin

 The origins of Coffee are often debated.
 However, it is said to have its roots in Middle East Asia, specifically Ethiopia (during the mid-15th century).
 According to a popular legend, a goat herder, Kaldi, found that chewing on a particular berry filled his goats with energy and kept them up at night.
 Thus, it was from the Ethiopian land it took on to become the world's finest beverage.

 Further, it was introduced into European countries during the 16th – 17th centuries.
 Although, until the end of the 17th century, the drink faced both rejection and approval for religious, political, and medical concerns.
 Thus, the African-Arabian land became the sole producer and exporter of this newly introduced beverage.
+Today, the difference between Coffee and Red Bull continues to stir debate, especially when it comes to their impact on energy and health.

 In the 20th century, with the onset of colonisation, coffee's introduction to third-world countries spread its production like wildfire.
 The Indian subcontinent, with Brazil, Java, and African countries, started serving the British colonies.